The Woodpecker Network

 Ken Smith's talk on The Joys and Challenges of Monitoring Lesser Spotted Woodpeckers for the Rare Breeding Bird Panel on 16 March 2023 is still available on RBBP's uTube website, Talk 10 The joys and challenges of monitoring Lesser Spotted Woodpeckers it lasts 15 minutes.

-Lesser Spot Net volunteers found and monitored 21 nests in 2023.
-More details and information are published in our yearly Reports.
-The 2023 Lesser Spot Report and previous years reports are available to read and download on the News page
+Despite huge efforts Lesser Spot Net volunteers found and monitored only nine nests in 2024.
+More details and information are published in our yearly Reports, the 2024 Report and Newsletter and previous years reports are available to read and download on the News page

 Background This web site has been created by Ken and Linda Smith who have been studying woodpeckers for more than 30 years.
 A few years ago, we realised that the opportunity was being missed to collect important breeding data from Lesser Spotted Woodpecker nests found as part of normal birdwatching – either because the observers were unaware of the potential value of their observations or because the means to inspect the nest contents was not easily available.